 Configuration and source changes for TSM_2 are found in config_TSM_2.

-Note this setting is used to align with TS/MTS setting in VTM-3.0 CTC because VTM-3.0 allows luma/chroma TS up to 4x4.
+Note this setting for TSM1/TSM2 is used to align with TS/MTS setting in VTM-3.0 CTC because VTM-3.0 allows luma/chroma TS up to 4x4.

-This test was cross-checked by Tencent.2
+This test was cross-checked by Tencent.

+Figure 2-1 shows the summary of coding performance of TSM, TSM1 and TSM2 over VTM-4.0.

+Table 2-1 Summary of coding performance of TSM, TSM1, and TSM2